rwieruch/blog_robinwieruch_content/blog/styled-components/index.md

 `;
 ```

 Last but not least: What happens if you want to **share a styled component across multiple components**?
 The answer is the same as for any other React component: Keep them in a more top-level folder where it can be imported by more than one component folder.
 If you change the style of the styled component, check all components which import it.
 If no component uses the style anymore, delete the styled component from the top-level folder.
+If you want to use global styles, then you may want to check Styled Component's `createGlobalStyle` utility function.

 # Import Styled Components as Object